ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 .. note::

-    Auto mission using PWM works with current Copter release, this step may be skiped.
+    Auto mission using PWM works with current Copter release, this step may be skipped.
     UAVCAN support requires Copter-3.4A or later.

 At the moment Copter 3.4A is not released.
 It can be `build from the master <http://ardupilot.org/dev/docs/building-the-code.html/>`__.  or: